This article is about OneDrive in Windows 8 or Windows 8.1.

 Open the OneDrive app from the Start menu and then open or create the folder where you want to add the file.

-Swipe up from the bottom edge, or right-click, to see the app commands, then tap or click Add files.
+Swipe up from the bottom edge, or right-click, to see the app commands, then select Add files.

-Browse to the file that you want to copy, tap or click to select it, then tap or click Copy to OneDrive.
+Browse to the file that you want to copy, select it, then select Copy to OneDrive.
 The file is copied, so it remains also on your PC.

 Move a lot of files, or entire folders